cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 $ docker run --rm -v $(pwd):/client -w /client --network checkers-net node:18.7 npm test
 ```

 And that is it.
-You defined a network over which the NodeJs tests' container could easily access the chain's container.
+You defined a network over which the Node.js tests' container could easily access the chain's container.

 To clean up after you have stopped the containers, you can safely delete the network: